-In less than 30 minutes you can have a juicy steak with a scrumptious sauce in front of you.
+In 30 minutes you can have a juicy steak with a scrumptious sauce in front of you.

 If you are a long time reader of Greedy Gourmet, you might have seen your share of slow cooked meaty stews.
 There are plenty of advantages to eating the latter, e.g. the cuts used are cheap, the meat comes out amazingly tender and most of the time the leftovers can be frozen, great for quick weeknight dinners.